solo2002/CarND-MPC-Project/README.md

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.
 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.
+* In addition, for Mac user, I noticed an error related to 'coin/IpIpoptApplication.hpp' during building.
+I found the solution from Slack, which is as following:

+Enter `export HOMEBREW_NO_AUTO_UPDATE=0` to reset homebrew to allow for updates.
+Then,  `brew update`.
+Then, run `brew uninstall ipopt` in case it's somewhere on your computer.
+Next, run `brew install ruby`.
+If it's already there, run `brew upgrade ruby`.
+`cd /usr/local/Homebrew/Library/Taps/homebrew/homebrew-science` ​ (or your own related directory) `git checkout 19f75951641d3a5e70ea105f76a6a77bc0553d07` `export HOMEBREW_NO_AUTO_UPDATE=1`
+`cd ..` (You should now be back into the main homebrew directory instead of homebrew-science) `git checkout 93a2e9fc25407b049d594ad2da112a5cb8bdf5c3` `brew tap homebrew/science`
+`brew install ipopt --with-openblas`

 ## Basic Build Instructions